-17.1.1 The North Atlantic Region is essentially divided into two distinct areas for flight operation, i.e. NAT HLA airspace and non-NAT HLA airspace.
-Operations within NAT HLA airspace require the user to adhere to very specific operating protocols.
-The vertical dimension of NAT HLA airspace is between FL285 and FL420 (i.e. in terms of normally used cruising levels, from FL290 to FL410 inclusive).

-17.1.2 The lateral dimensions include the following Areas:

-- a) Those portions of the NEW YORK OCEANIC East north of 27°N - b) And all of the REYKJAVIK, GANDER, BODO OCEANIC and SANTA MARIA OCEANIC Control Areas (CTAs) - c) SHANWICK OCA but excluding the areas of BOTA and SOTA.
+- 17.1.1 The North Atlantic Region is essentially divided into two distinct areas for flight operation, i.e. the NAT HLA and non-NAT HLA airspace.
+Operations within the NAT HLA require the user to adhere to very specific operating protocols.
+The vertical dimension of the NAT HLA is between FL285 and FL420 (i.e. in terms of normally used cruising levels, from FL290 to FL410 inclusive). - 17.1.2 The lateral dimensions include the following Areas: - a) Those portions of the NEW YORK OCEANIC East north of 27°N - b) And all of the REYKJAVIK, GANDER, BODO OCEANIC and SANTA MARIA OCEANIC Control Areas (CTAs) - c) SHANWICK OCA but excluding the areas of BOTA and SOTA.